SaaS SEO Case Study

 The client wanted to significantly scale things up and we put together a custom link-building strategy for them.
 Just three months in, they upgraded to investing $5,000/month into link building.

-Scaling Up Link Building
+Scaling Up: A 4-Pronged Approach to Link Building

 From July onwards, our efforts were almost exclusively focused on link building.

 On-page scores were 90+ out of 100 for most pages according to our analysis and we had also taken care of the exact match anchor issue that was a major risk.

 From here onwards we utilized a 4-pronged link building approach to build website authority from all angles.

 Guest posts are where Smash Digital shines.

 In our almost 8 years of operating an SEO agency, relationships have always been at the core of our values.
 It’s one of the things that allows us to get clients epic results.

 Through our relationships with editorial teams, website owners, and the media, we get links other agencies dream of.

 With this client, we put those relationships to good use by building highly relevant guest post links to the most important pages.
 These were (and still are!) the main mover of their rankings.

 In order to rank high in Google and maintain high rankings long-term, you must have a diverse and natural backlink profile.